Christian study center: History

 In 1983 the Dayspring Center for Christian Studies began near the University of Colorado in Boulder, Colorado.
 It offered courses that were approved for transfer to the University.
 Originally it was an extension site for Denver Seminary.
 In 2004 the center entered into a partnership with Northwestern College and opened two more study centers at Colorado universities with transfer credit arrangements.
 Dayspring later changed its name to The Boulder Center for Christian Study, which is affiliated with Centers for Christian Study International (CCSI), an organization dedicated to starting Study Centers in university towns.

 In 2000 Chesterton House began at Cornell University in Ithaca, New York.
 It grew out of the new interest in Christian evangelical intellectual activity in the 1990s, which included The Scandal of the Evangelical Mind by Mark A. Noll in 1995 and The Outrageous Idea of Christian Scholarship by George Marsden in 1998.

 In 2013 the Lilly Endowment awarded $2.9 million to 21 university campus ministry organizations to expand their programs related to vocation.
 Four of these were members of the CCSC: Chesterton House at Cornell University, the Christian Study Center of Gainesville at the University of Florida, Hill House Ministries at the University of Texas, and University Christian Ministries (now the Center for Christian Study) at the University of Virginia.
-In 2014 the Oread Center in Lawrence, KS, also a Member Organization of the Consortium of Christian Study Centers, received part of a $4 million grant.
+In 2014 the Oread Center in Lawrence, Kansas, also a Member Organization of the Consortium of Christian Study Centers, received part of a $4 million grant.

 After a Supreme Court ruling in 2010, many schools began enforcing non-discrimination policies for all campus organizations.
 Student religious groups were asked to sign a non-discrimination policy that required any member of the school to be able to join and become a leader of the group, or lose funding and access to meeting space.
 In 2014 the Bowdoin Christian Fellowship, affiliated with the InterVarsity Christian Fellowship left the Bowdoin College campus.
 It became the Joseph and Alice McKeen Study Center near the college.